Symbolic Imitation Learning: From Black-Box to Explainable Driving Policies: Methodology: Symbolic Imitation Learning

-In this section, we employ SIL to derive unknown rules for autonomous highway driving, a use-case scenario.
-Our objective is to imitate the behaviors of human drivers by utilizing SIL using multiple sets of provided examples.
-Firstly, we provide the reader with the necessary context about the highway environment by introducing useful predicates.
-Then, we delve into the essential components of the SIL framework within the context of autonomous highway driving, explaining how we abtain the desired actions in various states.

-It is noted that the primary goal of employing SIL in autonomous highway driving is to find rules from human-derived background knowledge and extract actions that emulate human-like behavior.
-These actions include lane changes and adjustments of the AV's longitudinal velocity, all of which are employed to ensure safe, efficient, and smooth driving.
-Keep note that when the AV executes lane changes, it typically employs one of three actions: lane keeping (LK), right lane change (RLC), or left lane change (LLC).
+\textbf{Symbolic Imitation Learning in Autonomous Driving:} As a use-case scenario, SIL aims to derive unknown rules for autonomous highway driving.
+The primary objective of employing SIL in this context is to extract driving rules from human-derived background knowledge and use them to emulate human-like behavior.
+These behaviors include lane changes and adjustments to the AV's longitudinal velocity, all of which are essential for achieving safe, efficient, and smooth driving.
+During lane-change decisions, the AV can execute one of three discrete actions: LK, RLC, or LLC.

-\textbf{Introduction:} human drivers frequently change their vehicle's lane and velocity based on the positions and speeds of neighboring vehicles, also known as target vehicles (TVs).
-Accordingly, we leverage the relative positions and velocities of TVs around the AV to make informed decisions regarding lane changes and velocity adjustments.
-To achieve this, we define the sections surrounding the AV where vehicles may be present, dividing the vicinity into 8 distinct \verb|sector|s: \verb|front|, \verb|frontRight|, \verb|right|, \verb|backRight|, \verb|back|, \verb|backLeft|, \verb|left|, and \verb|frontLeft|.
-Each of these sectors can either be occupied by a vehicle, denoted by the \verb|sector_isBusy| predicate set to \verb|true|, or unoccupied, where the predicate is set to \verb|false|.
-For instance, \verb|right_isBusy| is \verb|true| if the there is a vehicle in the \verb|right| section, otherwise, it is set to \verb|false|.
+\textbf{Background:} Human drivers frequently adjust their lane position and velocity based on the positions and speeds of nearby vehicles, also referred to as target vehicles (TVs).
+Motivated by this principle, the proposed approach incorporates the relative positions and velocities of TVs surrounding the AV to support informed decision-making regarding lane changes and speed adjustments.
+To formalize this, the area surrounding the AV is partitioned into eight distinct \verb|sector|s: \verb|front|, \verb|frontRight|, \verb|right|, \verb|backRight|, \verb|back|, \verb|backLeft|, \verb|left|, and \verb|frontLeft|, as shown in Figure~\ref{sectors}.
+Each sector may either be occupied by a vehicle—indicated by the predicate \verb|sector_isBusy| set to \verb|true|—or unoccupied, in which case the predicate is set to \verb|false|.
+For example, \verb|right_isBusy| is \verb|true| if there is a vehicle in the \verb|right| sector; otherwise, it is set to \verb|false|.
+Table~\ref{tab:predicate-definitions} in the Appendix shows all the necessary predicates used in this research with their definitions.
+Additional details on predicate definitions are provided in~\cite{sharifi2025toward}.